Curcuma glauca

-Hitchenia is a genus of plants in the ginger family.
-It contains only one recognized species, Hitchenia glauca, endemic to Myanmar (Burma).
+Curcuma glauca is a species of flowering plant in the ginger family, Zingiberaceae.
+It is a rhizomatous geophyte endemic to Myanmar.
 The plant, which is called malaphu (မာလာဖူး) in Burmese, is used as an herb in Burmese cuisine.

-A few other species were formerly included in Hitchenia but have been moved to other genera:
+Taxonomy

+The species was first described as Hitchenia glauca by Nathaniel Wallich in 1835.
+The genus Hitchenia has now been subsumed into Curcuma, with some species now included in other genera.